jeffvincent/thoughtsblog/_posts/2013-02-27-customer-champion-search.md

 The **Customer Champion** represents customers needs as we consider new features.
 They are always on top of questions like:

-<blockquote>What do our customers dream about?
+<blockquote style="font-size: 17px;">What do our customers dream about?
 What would make their lives better?</blockquote>

 Below are some of our expectations for Customer Champion applicants, and also some thoughts on why being a **Customer Champion** at